pluskid/Mocha.jl/docs/user-guide/solver.rst

 that the solver might silently go crazy under such heavy load, Mocha provides the solver opportunities to have a break periodically.
 During the breaks, the solver can have a change of mood by, for example, talking to the outside world about its "mental status".
-Here is a snippet taken from `the MNIST tutorial
+Here is a snippet taken from :doc:`the MNIST tutorial
 </tutorial/mnist>`_:

 .. code-block:: julia